As of 8th April, the City of London has introduced a new Ultra-Low Emission Zone in an attempt to reduce pollution in the capital.

 What vehicles will be charged?

 The criteria for whether your car will be subject to this new ULEZ charge depends on its European Emissions rating.
 For petrol cars, it’s cars that do not meet the Euro-4 standard.
 Broadly speaking, this means anything registered before 2006.
 For diesel, a stricter standard is required, with diesel cars needing to be Euro-6 compliant to avoid the charge.
 This generally means cars registered from 2015 onward.
+For Mazda’s diesel cars, this goes back further, with all Mazda diesels being Euro-6 compliant from 2013 onward.

 The safest way to check if your car meets the requirements is to check online.
 The TfL have created an online checker which will tell you which standard your car meets.
 If your car falls short of these regulations, you’ll need to pay a charge of £12.50 for the day.
 This can be paid for online up to 90 days in advance, or by midnight on the day of the journey Monday to Thursday.
 If you travel into the zone between Friday and Sunday, or on a bank holiday, you have until midnight Monday to pay.